klapo/mrCOSTS-PNAS-figures/Readme.md

 You will need to create a directory called "data" by expanding `data.zip`.

-For storing the model results you will need to set up a directory called `results` with a subdirectory for each data type.
-See the `Directories` heading in the notebooks for an example of the expected structure.
+Next, you will need to actually fit mrCOSTS by setting the `fit` flag to `True` in the desired notebook.
+After fitting, the model results will be stored and can be analyzed without fitting again by setting `fit` back to `False`.